 A barcode is made up of parallel black bars, often compared to a zebra, and the unique width of each bar and the space between them means every single one is different.
 They can be read by barcode scanners and act as a visual representation of an item's identifying information, allowing you to easily and instantly identify an item by scanning it.
 Although barcodes tend to be black and white, there is potential to print them in colors to suit their surroundings, as long as the barcode is still readable by a scanner.

 One of the key benefits of using barcodes is the monitoring of assets.
-Use them alongside scanner devices to help track the movement of assets used by the people in an organization, track items, and their expiration date through serial and batch numbers, find package information or identify documents such as invoices, item information, and customer-related information.
+Use barcodes alongside scanner devices to help track the movement of assets used by the people in an organization, track items, and their expiration date through serial and batch numbers, find package information, or identify documents such as invoices, item information, and customer-related information.